 Below I attached a scan of our form for your consideration, so as you make no mistake when filling it in.

 Attention: please, take a look at a field 7b, where you are expected to type your identification number.
 If you, as a founder and applier, have SSN or ITIN, you PUT it there.
 If at the moment of the application, you do have none (it was our case, we were foreign founders), you type there FOREIGN as stated in the template above.
 I have seen on the internet before, that one needs to put N/A, – unfortunately, it is not working.
-The IRS sent us the form back with mistakes and instructed to type Foreign (as soon as we were foreign founder).
+The IRS sent us the form back with mistakes and instructed to type Foreign (as soon as we were foreign founders).

 Then, if everything is OK, the IRS will write your EIN number in the field in the right upper corner, and send your form by fax back.
 Basically, after that, you are almost done with register company in US.

 7/ ESOP or Stock Options Plan for Employees